 Cron Job for Sending Scheduled Reports

-If you schedule reports to be sent to clients, partners, etc., you should set up a cron responsible for generating and sending the scheduled reports in the background:
+If you schedule reports being sent to clients, partners, etc., you should set up a cron responsible for generating and sending the scheduled reports in the background:

 This Mautic feature is incredible for your customers and employees.
 It allows them to get an idea of how fluid your Digital Marketing is.